 This doesn’t mean that the chain of Chord Memory modules acts as a polyphonic sequencer it just makes it easy to record a series of chords.
-Use a Progression module to do the actual chord sequencing.
+Use a Progression or 8 to 1 Poly Switch module to do the actual chord sequencing.

 At the top left there’s an editable text label that you can use to help identify what the module is storing.

 Typically the CHORD OUT signal will be patched to a Progression module, 8 to 1 Poly Switch or used as pitch quantization input for a Melody Sequencer, Pitch Adjuster, N-Step sequencer or Granular Synth.

 In addition to the CHORD OUT signal a standard 1 V/Octave BASS OUT signal is provided that tracks the pitch of the lowest note in the chord or scale.

 The Chord Memory module’s exact behaviour varies depending on how it is connected and whether the RECORD button is engaged.

 When the RECORD button is disengaged the module is controlled by left mouse clicks on the built-in keyboard.
 In its default condition no keys are selected, the CHORD OUT S-Poly signal is a zero note chord/scale and the BASS OUT signal is zero volts (which corresponds to C2 in Voltage Modular).